mrpascal1/mrpascal1.github.io/_posts/2022-01-08-rxjava-intro.md

         // Emit a value.
         emitter.onNext(i);
     }
-    // When all values or emitted, call complete. emitter.onComplete();
+    // At the end, we call complete. emitter.onComplete();
 }).subscribeOn(Schedulers.newThread()).observeOn(Schedulers.newThread());